 Like any other person, your child also needs to see the dentist every six months for professional dental cleanings and checkups.
 Schedule these visits accordingly so that any developing issue can be identified and addressed early.

 How to Make Oral Care Fun for Your Child

 As already mentioned, your kids need to get into the habit of taking proper care of their teeth as early as possible.
 However, you should not try to reason with your baby as a way of convincing him or her to embrace good dental care habits; the child is too young to appreciate logical arguments at that age!
 Dr. Green suggests that you instead use other means to make oral care fun for the child so that they participate willingly in the different routines.

-Remember to contact Dr. Chris Green at Green Dental Care if anything unusual, such as tooth pain or an oral infection, develops in your child.
+Remember to contact Dr. Chris Green at Green Dental Care if anything unusual, such as tooth pain or oral infection, develops in your child.
 Prompt action will address the issue and prevent your child from losing a tooth at this early stage in their life.
-Call Green Dental Care anytime you have a question regarding your child’s oral health.

 Editor’s note: This post was originally published in June 2019 and has been completely revamped and updated for accuracy and comprehensiveness.